-Construction-related traffic would result in significant adverse impacts at eight intersections during the weekday construction 6-7 AM peak hour and 23 intersections during the weekday construction PM peak hour (3-4 PM).
-Most significant adverse impacts would be mitigated with the implementation of recommended mitigation measures, but unmitigated significant adverse impacts remain at three intersections during the construction AM peak hour and 11 intersections during the construction PM peak hour.
-No basic intersection improvement measures could mitigate the significant adverse construction-related impacts at these 12 total intersections.
-Further measures to address these impacts will be explored with the relevant agencies between the DEIS and FEIS.
-If no additional practicable mitigation is identified, these impacts would constitute unavoidable significant adverse traffic impacts as a result of the Proposed Action.
+As a result of the Proposed Actions, construction-related traffic would have significant adverse impacts at eight intersections during the weekday construction 6-7 AM peak hour and 24 intersections during the weekday construction PM peak hour (3-4 PM).
+Most significant adverse impacts would be mitigated with the implementation of recommended mitigation measures, but unmitigated significant adverse impacts remain at three intersections during the construction AM peak hour and ten intersections during the construction PM peak hour and these impacts would constitute unmitigated significant adverse traffic impacts as a result of the Proposed Actions.
+The recommended mitigation measures are subject to review and approval by DOT.
+If DOT determines that an identified traffic mitigation measure is infeasible, and no alternative and equivalent measure is identified, then that impact would remain unmitigated and would constitute an unavoidable adverse impact.

 Potential significant adverse impacts would occur to contributing resources in the S/NR-eligible Parkchester Special Planned Community Preservation District, including the S/NR-eligible 1595 Unionport Road, as a result of adjacent construction located within 90 feet of projected or potential development sites.
-The S/NR-eligible Parkchester Special Planned Community Preservation District, including the S/NR-eligible 1595 Unionport Road, could experience construction-related damage, as neither the district nor the individual landmark are S/NR-listed or designated NYCL and would therefore not be afforded the added special protections under DOB requirements, potentially resulting in an unavoidable impact.
+The S/NR-eligible Parkchester Special Planned Community Preservation District, including the S/NR-eligible 1595 Unionport Road, could experience construction-related damage, as neither the district nor the individual landmark is S/NR-listed or designated NYCL and would therefore not be afforded the added special protections under DOB requirements, potentially resulting in an unavoidable impact.

 The Proposed Actions would have the potential to result in significant adverse construction noise impacts throughout the Affected Area.
 Because the analysis is based on construction phases, it does not capture the natural daily and hourly variability of construction noise at each receptor.
 The level of noise produced by construction fluctuates throughout the days and months of the construction phases, while the construction noise analysis is based on the worst-case time periods only, which is conservative.
-The noise analysis results show that the predicted noise levels could exceed the CEQR Technical Manual impact criteria throughout the Affected Area.
+The noise analysis results show that the predicted noise levels could exceed the impact criteria throughout the Affected Area.
 The analysis is based on RWCDS conceptual site plans and construction schedules, with the possibility that the actual construction may be of less magnitude, or that construction on multiple projected development sites may not overlap, in which case construction noise would be less than the analysis predicts.